 The goal is to fill the brick joints appropriately with sand.
 There shouldn’t be any joints left unfilled with sand.

-Use a quality plate compactor (I recommend WEN 56035T) to run over the surface and let it help put the sands down.
+Use a quality plate compactor (I recommend WEN 56035T) to run over the surface and let it help put the sand down.
 It will eventually fill up the air pocket efficiently.

 Experts suggest running the compactor over the surface entirely at least twice to get the best results.

-Step 7: Then remove any remaining sand from the surface watchfully.
-You can either use the same push broom or better a leaf blower to blow off the remaining sands from the top of the surface.
+Step 7: Then, remove any remaining sand from the surface watchfully.
+You can use the same push broom or a leaf blower to blow off the remaining sand from the surface.

-It’s essential to clean off the excess sands before applying water.
-Otherwise, those parts of the sands will stick to the surface and create a haze.
+It’s essential to clean off the excess sand before applying water.
+Otherwise, those parts of the sand will stick to the surface and create a haze.